openpesa/node-pesa/docs/docs/guide/Typescript.md

 ---

-SDK have first class typescript support
+SDK have first class typescript support,

 Now you can start writing TypeScript enabled app.